Do you have a green thumb? Visit the Gardens of Stratford!

 Originally, the plan for the Shakespearean Gardens was to only include flowers mentioned in Shakespeare’s plays.
 While there is still a large emphasis on this, the plants found here have been diversified over the years.
 In total, there are over 60 varieties of plants, such as a patch of goutweed, (the bain of my garden), a plant that would have been familiar to Shakespeare.
 You will also find herbs like fennel, rosemary, tarragon, witch hazel, tansy, columbine, and many more.
 Wander through knots of blooms bordered by thrift and boxwood.
 Enjoy the fragrant rose gardens along the stone walls, and then take a rest on the iron benches in this sanctuary along the river bank.

 The courtyard is filled with beautiful blooms and gives the perfect view of the Huron Street Bridge.
 Built in 1885, this double arched beauty is the oldest road bridge still in use as a fully functioning road!
-You are able to walk underneath it to the other side as well and follow the path along the river.
+You can walk underneath it to the other side as well and follow the path along the river.

 Remember to snap a picture of the really intriguing Shakespeare bust by artist Cleeve Horne on your way home!